cannod/moodle-drupalservices/README.md

 * If drupal user is valid, then updates moodle user table by either creating account or updating existing account.
 * Apon logout, the user is also logged out from drupal.

+NOTES
+First name, Last name, city and country are obtained from an address field in the Drupal users profile.
+So you will need to modify the code to suit your environment.

 Installation instructions.

 Drupal